Events & Festivals

 Here you’ll find details of some of the regular creative and cultural events throughout Perth & Kinross.
 Dates vary slightly each year so please check the individual websites for further information.

-This list is by no means exhaustive and dates are correct at the time of writing, so if you have event details/updates you want included please let us know and email us at email@example.com.
+This list is by no means exhaustive and dates are correct at the time of editing, so if you have event details/updates you want to be included please let us know by emailing email@example.com.

-In addition to the following, Culture Perth & Kinross also publish an online ‘What’s On’ guide for events and activities in Museums and libraries across Perth & Kinross.
+In addition to the following, the Culture Perth & Kinross ‘What’s On’ website page lists events and activities in Museums and libraries across Perth & Kinross.

-Perform in Perth Music Festival – 13 March 2017, is annual festival of orchestras, bands and large instrumental groups.
-Each year around 3,800 performers take part in the two week festival which opens in the second week of March.
+Perform in Perth Music Festival runs from 3 – 17 March 2018, an annual festival of music, speech and dance.
+Each year around 3,800 performers take part in the two week festival which opens in early March.
 There are events for groups of almost any size and description, in addition to an extensive programme for solo performance.
 Performers have the opportunity to develop their skills through receiving advice and encouragement from a team of experienced professional adjudicators.

-The Niel Gow Festival 17-19 March 2017, at Birnam Arts is an annual Scottish fiddle festival.
-A fun-filled weekend of fiddle music and good craic which celebrates the life and music of renowned Perthshire fiddler Niel Gow (1727 – 1807) raised in nearby Inver and who is widely regarded as the most talented and influential Scottish fiddler of the 18th century.
-Growing in popularity each year, the festival attracts fiddle and traditional scottish musical enthusiasts from across the world.
-More info about the 2017 Programme can be found here.
+The 15th Niel Gow Festival runs from 16-18 March 2018 in Dunkeld & Birnam and is an annual Scottish fiddle festival celebrating the life and music of renowned Perthshire fiddler Niel Gow (1727 – 1807) raised in nearby Inver, and who is widely regarded as the most talented and influential Scottish fiddler of the 18th century.
+Growing in popularity each year, the festival attracts fiddle and traditional Scottish musical enthusiasts from across the world and features concerts, recitals, workshops and sessions featuring some of Scotland’s finest fiddlers.

 Perth College UHI host end of year exhibitions and performances from their varied Creative Industries courses.
-The 2017 Show ellipsis will be at the Civic Hall, No,2 High Street on Friday 12 and Monday 15 May 2017.
+2018 Show information will be updated as available.

-Perth Festival of the Arts 15-17 May 2017.
-Perth Festival of the Arts is an annual 11 day May Festival, founded in 1972, and taking place in the City of Perth in Scotland.
-It is now in its 46th Year and is one of the oldest continuously running arts Festivals in Scotland, taking place in Perth Concert Hall and St Johns Kirk with artists including Nigel Kennedy & Jools Holland, Chris Difford, Martin Taylor and Alison Burns, English Touring Opera Tosca, Moscow Philharmonic with Freddy Kempf, Tenebrae, Treacherous Orchestra, Rachel Sermanni, Adam Holmes and the Ember, Swinging at the Cotton Club with more to be announced including rock and comedy.
+Perth Festival of the Arts 17-26 May 2018.
+Perth Festival of the Arts is an annual 10 day Festival, founded in 1972, and taking place in the City of Perth in Scotland.
+It is now in its 47th Year and is one of the oldest continuously running arts Festivals in Scotland.
+Taking place in the newly re-opened Perth Theatre, Perth Concert Hall and St Johns Kirk with artists including Ruby Wax, Jools Holland, English Touring Opera, Rev Richard Coles, Grimethorpe Colliery Bank, Val McDermid & Royal Northern Sinfonia, there are more to be announced including rock and comedy.
+Click here for 2018 Programme details.

-Perth Fake Festival Sat 20 May 2017.
-Perth Fake Festival is a tribute-based music event, featuring 3 ‘fake bands’ who are professional ‘touring-grade’ tribute bands.
-They look, sound and move like the real starts, in addition talented local ‘home-grown’ based bands get to play as support during the afternoon showcase.
+Perth Fake Festival Sat 19 May 2018.
+Perth Fake Festival is a tribute-based music event, featuring 6 pro-level ‘fake bands’, who are professional ‘touring-grade’ tribute bands.
+They look, sound and move like the real acts, in addition talented local ‘home-grown’ based bands get to play as support during the afternoon showcase.

-Potfest 9-11 June 2017.
-Potfest is a ceramic show located at Scone Palace, and event where you can meet the potters, talk pots and buy direct from the maker.
+Potfest 8-10 June 2018.
+Potfest is a ceramic show located at Scone Palace, an event where you can meet the potters, talk pots and buy directly from the maker.

 The Solas Festival 23-25 June 2017, at The Bield, Blackruthven, Perth.
 Solas is Scotland’s midsummer festival which has been running since 2009.
 The all-age weekend-long celebration of music and the arts is designed to entertain, inspire and challenge.
 The programme also makes space for challenging debate with activists, writers and thinkers from across the political, cultural and religious spectrum.
 Solas Festival offers a creative and entertaining programme for festival-goers of all ages in a safe environment.